FiBzYY/fibzysgamemode/README.md

 *Default bhop movement code and assistance with Long Jump.*

 - **OpenAI** – [Website](https://openai.com/)
-*Helped squash countless Lua syntax bugs with custom AI insights.*
+*Helped squash countless Lua syntax bugs with custom AI insights.
+Note: Only helped with syntax bugs and insights thats it*

 ---